Validator Compensation

 Reading time: 7 minutes

-Philosophy: Cost Coverage, Not Profit
+Philosophy: Enablement, Not Profit

 Sources:

-- Transaction fees (95% to validators, 5% burned)
+- Transaction fees (95% to validators, 5% to Civic Treasury)

 - Inflation subsidy (temporary, during bootstrap phase)

-How Validators Earn PIL
+How Validators Receive PIL

 Transaction Fees